 Current Septic Tank Issues

-Anyone currently having issues with their septic system is highly encouraged to make the necessary repairs.
-As mentioned above, any physical connections to the JEA system as part of this program will not occur for several months after initial construction begins.
+Anyone currently having issues with their septic system is highly encouraged to make the necessary repairs, as physical connections to the JEA system as part of this program will not occur for several months after initial construction begins.